 The goal is to place the speakers in a location where everyone in the audience can hear while preventing microphone feedback.
 To get maximum coverage of the audience, I recommend placing the speakers on either side of the stage.

-If you have speaker stands (Amazon link to my favorite stands), it’ll help you get the speakers higher so that the sound will reach everyone in the audience, not just the people in the front row.
+If you have speaker stands, it’ll help you get the speakers higher so that the sound will reach everyone in the audience, not just the people in the front row.
 If you don’t have speaker stands yet, check out the post about my favorite speaker stands.
 I really can’t recommend them enough.

 To prevent mic feedback, it’s helpful to place the microphone behind the speakers rather than in front of the speakers.